OHIO-ECT/ECT-Lab-Introduction/tasks/Task-GNS3-Projects.md

 5. Using the network diagram shown in this document connect all the GNS3 objects together.
 Review [ECT Tech Nugget N1.1 GNS3](https://www.youtube.com/watch?v=w5qsM3LhpQI) (scrub to about 6:20) for detailed instructions how to connect objects together in GNS3.<br>
 ![](./images/lab1-pic2.png)

 6. Start all objects in the project with the big green triangle in the top tool bar.
 This action will start **ALL** the VMs at once.
 Get comfy as Atlas heaves the world up.
 The more objects in a project the longer this start up time will take.
 If Atlas is unfamiliar, there is time to read [this](https://greekgodsandgoddesses.net/gods/atlas) while all the GNS3 VMs (AKA child VMs) start up.
-Each child VM typically starts a console window so the status can be monitored.
+Each child VM typically starts a console window so the status can be monitored.<br>
 **Note:** It is not always necessary (or desired) to start all objects at once.
 If needed, Right-Click a specific child object and use its context menu to control it individually.

 7. After starting up a project each GNS3 VM object will (typically) open a child console window.
 In this case should be three child windows inside the gHost.